MicrosoftDocs/windows-dev-docs/hub/apps/windows-app-sdk/preview-channel.md

 With the move to support trimming and .NET 5's end of support, as previously [announced](https://github.com/microsoft/WindowsAppSDK/discussions/2879), WinAppSDK will no longer support .NET 5 and will require a minimum of .NET 6.

 ### DisplayInformation
 Win32 apps can now support High Dynamic Range (HDR) through the DisplayInformation class in WinAppSDK.
-The DisplayInformation class enables you to monitor and control display-related information for an application view.
+The DisplayInformation class enables you to monitor display-related information for an application view.
 This includes events to allow clients to monitor for changes in the application view affecting which display(s) the view resides on, as well as changes in displays that can affect the application view.

 ### Fixed issues in WinUI 3
 - Acrylic backdrop material via [DesktopAcrylicController](/windows/windows-app-sdk/api/winrt/Microsoft.UI.Composition.SystemBackdrops.DesktopAcrylicController) is now supported in Windows 10 apps.
 For more information, check out issue [7112](https://github.com/microsoft/microsoft-ui-xaml/issues/7112) on GitHub.